Carding is the use of stolen credit or debit card information without authorization for making payments or for fraud.

 Amidst the vast, ever-growing world of cybercrime, carding is often the most pervasive and harmful illicit enterprise.

-Although everyone has heard of the term on the surface, few are aware of the crime’s scope, method, and ramifications.
+Although everyone has heard of the term, few are aware of the crime’s scope, methods, and ramifications.

-Statista states that global losses due to payment card fraud reached $ 32 billion in 2021.
+Statista reports that global losses from payment card fraud totaled $32 billion in 2021.

 Meanwhile, a 2023 Federal Trade Commission (FTC) report revealed that credit card fraud was the most common type of identity theft in the U.S., accounting for over 416,582 reported cases that year alone.